beeware/beeware/docs/tutorial/tutorial-5/android.rst

 When you run ``briefcase create android`` for the first time, Briefcase downloads a Java JDK, and the Android SDK.
 File sizes and download times can be considerable; this may take a while (10 minutes or longer, depending on the speed of your Internet connection).
 When the download has completed, you will be prompted to accept Google's Android SDK license.
+There's a number of licenses you'll need to agree too - keep entering ``y`` at the prompt to review and accept each of the necessary the license agreements.

 Once this completes, we'll have a ``build\helloworld\android\gradle`` directory in our project, which will contain an Android project with a Gradle build configuration.
 This project will contain your application code, and a support package containing the Python interpreter.

 We can then use Briefcase's ``build`` command to compile this into an Android APK app file.